CyberSource/cybersource-sdk-java/README.md

 	NOTE:  sendToProduction is initially set to false.
 Set it to true only when you are ready to send live transactions.

-5. Build this project using Maven
+4. Build this project using Maven.

         a. mvn clean  // Cleans the Project

         b. mvn install
-           // Builds the project and creates a jar file of client SDk
+           // Builds the project and creates a jar file of client SDK
-           // Includes running all unit test cases
+           // Includes running all unit tests and integration tests

+        c. mvn test
+           // Runs unit tests

+        d. mvn failsafe:integration-test
+           // Runs unit and integration tests.
+Note that integration tests require proper setup of test_cybs.properties